anttisalonen/progbook/rst/cpu.rst

 *Exercise*: Come up with a design for a comparator matching the above truth table.

 Now that we're able to construct digital circuits, let's see how they can be used to put together a device with some characteristics not completely unlike those of a smartphone.
-This is the topic for the next chapter.
+This is the topic for the next section.